ellaverak/foorumi-tsoha/README.md

 Current state:

-Base of the add has been created.
+Base of the app has been created.